freifunk-darmstadt/gluon-firmware-selector/README.md

 This Firmware Wizard lets a user select the correct firmware for his device.
 Directory listings are used to parse the list of available images.

 This a fork of the [gluon-firmware-wizard](https://github.com/freifunk-darmstadt/gluon-firmware-wizard) containing these changes:
-- jQuery and bootstrap.js were removed
+- jQuery was removed
 - support for other images name formats
+- simpler configuration
 - slightly faster

 ### Configuration